 In May of 2016, a few members of the DediFire team attended WorldHostingDays (WHD) in Phoenix.
 After a few investors hopped on board, DediFire was able to get colocation in Chicago and Amsterdam following a deal with Singlehop.
 This opened the door for new clients in Europe, leading to a partnership with Discord.FM, now known as Amped.

-After about a year of DediFire being online, global Minecraft hosting was getting more saturated and cheaper by the day, so DediFire turned its focus to dedicated and VPS hosting under new management at GodlyCloud.
+After about a year of DediFire being online, global Minecraft hosting was getting cheaper by the day, so DediFire turned its focus to dedicated and VPS hosting under new management at GodlyCloud.

-With his recent success in web design and cryptocurrency investing, Kai decided it would be a good idea to merge the two worlds.
+With his recent success in freelance web design and interest in the cryptocurrency space, Kai decided it would be a good idea to merge the two worlds.
 Konjure is in development to be the website builder for decentralized applications, with an ICO planned for Q4 2018.

 Hello, 'grats on finding the secret menu.
 Thanks for visiting my site and learning about my journey as an entrepreneur.
 I didn't envision my life going this way; I actually planned on going to college to become an architect.
 That was before I realized working for other people made me want to off myself, of course.
 Don't want to throw a giant wall of text at you so I'll get straight to the point: I thoroughly researched and experimented with religion and found absolutely nothing, so I decided to dedicate my life to finding a way for all of us to avoid death, since chances are, it is the end.
 These projects I'm working on are preparing me to take on a feat of that magnitude.